Dr. Miriam Filippi

 Profile: Bioengineer with a neurobiological background and expertise in Tissue Engineering, Regenerative Medicine, Molecular Imaging, Bio-hybrid Systems, and Nanotechnology.

-Previous and current research areas: regeneration and tissue engineering in skeletal/cardiac muscle tissue, neuromuscular tissue, spinal cord, nerve, bone, and cartilage tissue.
+Previous and current research areas: regeneration and tissue engineering in skeletal/cardiac muscle tissue, neuromuscular tissue, spinal cord, nerve, bone, tendon, and cartilage tissue.

 Professional experience